sdatkinson/NeuralAmpModelerCore/README.md

-# NeuralAmpModelerCore
+# Neural Amp Modeler Wasm

-Core C++ DSP library for NAM plugins.
+This is a TONE3000 fork of [Steve Atkinson's Neural Amp Modeler Core](https://github.com/sdatkinson/NeuralAmpModelerCore) DSP library, specifically adapted to run Neural Amp Modeler inference in web browsers using WebAssembly.
+This enables real-time guitar amp modeling directly in the browser without requiring native plugins.

-For an example how to use, see [NeuralAmpModelerPlugin](https://github.com/sdatkinson/NeuralAmpModelerPlugin).
+The original Neural Amp Modeler Core is a C++ DSP library for NAM plugins.
+This fork extends its capabilities to the web platform, allowing you to run Neural Amp Modeler models in any modern web browser.

 ## Testing
 A workflow for testing the library is provided in `.github/workflows/build.yml`.